 Release Management Overview

-Release Management controls in Partner Hub make it easy for Webex for Cisco BroadWorks Service Providers to manage releases by giving them the ability to control the release cadence by which users' Webex Apps upgrade to the latest software.
+Release Management controls in Partner Hub make it easy for Webex for Cisco BroadWorks Service Providers to manage releases.
+Service Providers can control the release cadence by which users' Webex Apps upgrade to the latest software.
 With this feature, partner administrators can:

-Configure a single release schedule and cascade that schedule to all of the customer organizations that they manage.
+• Configure a single release schedule and cascade that schedule to all customer organizations that they manage.

 The scheduling options are as follows:

-Automatic Upgrades—Cisco-controlled monthly releases (this is the default setting).
+• Automatic Upgrades—Cisco-controlled monthly releases (this setting is the default)

-Latest Release—Customized release deferral of up to 4 weeks after the Automatic upgrade date.
+• Latest Release—Customized release deferral of up to four weeks after the Automatic upgrade date

 This feature applies to desktop clients only.